machanism-org/machai/ghostwriter/src/site/markdown/act.md

 ## Finding act files

 Built-in acts are classpath resources under `/acts/` and end in `.toml`.
 External acts can be loaded from a configured local acts directory or an HTTP(S) location.
 Relative local locations are resolved from the project root.
 You can also use an **absolute path to a TOML file** as the act name, for example `C:\work\acts\my-review.toml`.
-In that case, the classpath-resource hierarchy and built-in lookup are not used for that file.
+In that case, the file is loaded directly; classpath-resource hierarchy is not supported for that file.

 ## Built-in acts